rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 #### Beyond On/off Neuron Models: To Resting, Spiking, Bursting, Transducing, and Multi-State Dynamics

-In the eight decades since McCulloch and Pitts, the neuroscience knowledge about neuronal biology, functional brain anatomy, and cognitive behaviors has increased vastly.
+In the eight decades since McCulloch and Pitts, the neuroscience knowledge about neuronal biology, functional brain anatomy, and cognitive behaviors increased vastly.

 +++